ibrod83/nodejs-web-scraper/readme.md

     const scrollToBottom = new ScrollToBottom({numRepetitions:100,delay:2000})

-    const click = new ClickButton('#show-more'{numRepetitions:1,delay:3000})//Being that it's only one click, the delay here just serves the purpose of "giving some time" for the page to load further content.
+    //Please note that ClickButton does not support Cheerio.
+Pass a standart querySelector.
+Also, only the first element is picked(document.querySelector) const click = new ClickButton('#show-more'{numRepetitions:1,delay:3000})//Being that it's only one click, the delay here just serves the purpose of "giving some time" for the page to load further content.

     const image = new DownloadContent('.post-image');